Maui Scuba Certification: How to Prepare

 However, Banyan Tree Divers Maui strongly recommends that you get many dives under your belt before diving without a guide.
 The course takes 3 to 4 days to complete and is certainly more in-depth than the PADI Scuba Diver course.

-PADI Open Water Referral Dives
+PADI Open Water Referral Course

 Suppose you have minimal vacation time to scuba dive in Maui, but you still want to complete the entire PADI Open Water Diver course.
 What can you do?
 One way to achieve this is to complete your PADI Open Water Referral Dives with us in Lahaina.

-How to Prepare for Your Maui Scuba Certification
+How to Prepare

 Before getting dive certified, the first thing to consider is assessing your physical and mental ability to complete the course.
 While scuba diving is both relaxing and exciting, it does require some physical fitness to pass.
 You must be able to complete a 200-meter unassisted swim, a 10-minute survival float, as well as snorkeling skills.
 It is good to practice these before starting your course if you think any of these components will cause you to struggle.

-eLearning or Paper Manual
+eLearning or Paper Manual?

 PADI offers two ways to complete the academic portion of any scuba certification.
 Deciding which avenue is best for you depends on your time, how much you want to spend, and how you best retain information.